IBM/SalesEnablement-VMware-L3/docs/Shared/HandsOn.md

     vmware-solutions.directorsite.viewer: Viewer in Director

 In the video below, learn how to make a reservation in ITZ, how to access the existing VMware Shared instance, and what all can be done in the provided environment.
 Note, many of the steps illustrated in the video have been speed up to reduce the length of video.
-Use the steps from the provisioning VMware Shared click-thru demo from the previous module once your ITZ environment is ready.
+Use the steps from the **Managing** click-thru demo from the previous module once your ITZ environment is ready.

 ![type:video](./_videos/VMwareShared-HandsOn-final.mp4)